dortania/OpenCore-Install-Guide/ktext.md

   * If any kext also includes a `.dSYM` file, you can simply delete it.
 They're only for debugging purposes.
 * **Location Note**: These files **must** be placed under `EFI/OC/Kexts/`.

-All kext listed below can be found **pre-compiled** in the [Kext Repo](http://kexts.goldfish64.com/).
-Kexts here are compiled each time there's a new commit.

 ### Must haves

 ::: tip Required Kexts